ikpil/DotRecast/README.md

 - DotRecast.Detour.Extras
 - DotRecast.Detour.TileCache

- Please feel free to copy and use these projects in Unity 3D.
+ Please feel free to copy and use these projects in Unity3D.
 We plan to continue improving them as time goes on.